ljluestc/angular/packages/localize/tools/README.md

-### Disclaimer

-The localize tools are consumed via the Angular CLI.
-The programmatic APIs are not considered officially supported though and are not subject to the breaking change guarantees of SemVer.
+### DisclaimerThe localize tools are consumed via the Angular CLI.
+The programmatic APIs are not considered officiallysupported though and are not subject to the breaking change guarantees of SemVer.